EC3 Predictions for Skin Sensitisation

 - Each nearest neighbour is clearly identified as either a sensitiser or a non-sensitiser.

-- There is an option to display the ECETOC classification in addition to the numerical EC3 prediction, these classifications can assist experts in categorising compounds.
+- There is an option to display the colour-coded ECETOC classification in addition to the numerical EC3 prediction, these classifications can assist in categorising compounds, and the colour coding helps with visualisation.

 - The structures of the nearest neighbours are shown, and selecting a compound brings up an information box that includes data sources and references.